 17-VI.C.
-ORGANIZATION OF THE WAITING LIST [24 CFR 983.251(c)]
+ORGANIZATION OF THE WAITING LIST

 The HA may establish a separate waiting list for PBV units or it may use the same waiting list for both tenant-based and PBV assistance.
 The HA may also merge the PBV waiting list with a waiting list for other assisted housing programs offered by the HA.
-If the HA chooses to offer a separate waiting list for PBV assistance, the HA must offer to place applicants who are listed on the tenant-based waiting list on the waiting list for PBV assistance.
+If the HA chooses to offer a separate waiting list for PBV assistance, the HA must offer to place applicants who are listed on the tenant- based waiting list on the waiting list for PBV assistance.